AndreDlm/docs/part-5/requalification.md

 - If you have no Matlab license:

-  1. Start command prompt (_cmd_).
+  1. start command prompt (_cmd_).
 In the command prompt:

-     1. Switch to the folder where _Reporting.Engine.Compiled.X.Y.Z.zip_ was unzipped.
+     1. switch to the folder where _Reporting.Engine.Compiled.X.Y.Z.zip_ was unzipped.

      2. Execute _CreateQualificationReport.bat "<full-path-to-Workflow.m>"_.
 E.g.